 In order for the transfer of the subject assets to be valid and enforceable, the originator will transfer the assets to the issuer by way of an assignment and the assignment can be legal or equitable.
 In order to achieve a legal assignment, certain conditions will need to be satisfied, including:

-If an assignment fails to meet any of the above conditions, it would still be enforceable but would be an equitable assignment instead until such time as it does satisfy all these conditions.
+If an assignment fails to meet any of the above conditions, it would still be enforceable but instead would be an equitable assignment until such time as it does satisfy all these conditions.
 In particular, if the original obligor has not been notified of the transfer, although the transfer would not be ineffective solely because of such failure of notification, in the event of default by the obligor, the issuer (being the buyer of the assets) will not be able to enforce its rights directly against the obligor.
-Rather, the issuer would be required to join the originator in the proceedings against the obligor by adding the name of the originator as a claimant to any claim form issued against the obligor.
+Rather, the issuer would be required to join the originator in the proceedings against the obligor by adding the name of the originator as a claimant to any claim against the obligor.

 Other than being an express written notice, there are no other requirements as to the form of the notice save that it must bring to the notice of the original obligor with reasonable certainty the fact that there has been an assignment of the assets so that the original obligor knows to whom it has to pay in the future and the notice must be unconditional.
 It would be prudent to ensure the notice was in English or Chinese, where necessary or applicable.
 A notice cannot be served on the obligor prior to the transfer of the assets as the transfer has not yet occurred.